 Any dog that is not called for within five (5) days of the scheduled pickup time, and the owner does not notify me of extended boarding, it shall be deemed abandoned.
 I shall dispose of the dog that is abandoned publicly, privately, or otherwise.
 My home shall have, and is hereby granted, a lien on the dog for any and all unpaid charges and the owner shall remain liable for complete boarding fees as well as other charges incurred in the case, maintenance, and disposal of said dog.
 My home may exercise its lien rights upon the 1st day of abandonment.
 The owner specifically waives all statutory or legal rights to the contrary.

 My home has limited space and is frequently at 100% occupancy.
-Due to loss of revenue as a result of no call/no shows, untimely cancellations and schedule changes I have implemented the following cancellation policy... at least half of the total due is required at booking to hold a spot so I know you're committed.
-It's non refundable due to the fact I probably turned someone away to hold the spot for you.
-It's not money lost unless you cancel!
-The remaining balance if any is due at drop off.
+Due to loss of revenue as a result of no call/no shows, untimely cancellations and schedule changes I have implemented the following cancellation policy... all payments are non refundable due to the fact I probably turned someone away to hold the spot for you.
+It's not money lost unless you cancel.
 I'm sorry that it has become necessary to implement such a strict cancellation policy; however, I cannot continue to incur the tremendous loss of revenue.
-Please check your email because I will be sending you a invoice.

 Drop offs are only allowed between the hours of 6:00am to 11:00am.
-I don't do night drop off's for dogs because they don't settle down before bed.
-You have until 7pm to pick up, at 7:01pm I'm closed.
+I don't do night drop off's for dogs because they don't settle down before bed (Sometimes I let my regulars drop off at night because I know their dog), You have until 7pm to pick up, at 7:01pm I'm closed.
 All drop offs and pick ups are by APPOINTMENT ONLY!
 Before coming to my house please text me to let me know you're about to head my way.
-I will let you know if its clear to come.
-One of the most annoying things is when I'm taking a shower and someone texts me from outside saying I'm here.
-Or if I run to the hardware store real quick and I get a text saying they're outside my house.

 My regular business hours are from 6:00 am to 7pm.
 Special arrangements can be made for before and after hour drop offs or pick ups.
 A $40.00 fee will be charged for ANY drop off or pick up that occurs during non-business hours AND and such service must be prearranged.
-No after hours service will be provided on Holidays.
+No after hours service will be provided on major Holidays.
 Please understand that while I do appreciate your business, I also have a life, so please don't ask me to make over the top exceptions.
-Plus I like to be respectful to my neighbors.
+Plus I like to be respectful to my neighbors that are trying to enjoy their day off also.

 All dogs must have a current history of vaccinations that include: (Also known as DHPP or DAPP Vaccine)